Celebration: Earth

 Cockrell Butterfly Center

-On this exclusive tour led by Butterfly Center staff, you will visit the containment room and rooftop greenhouses–areas not open to the public–where staff cares for the Museum’s caterpillars, butterflies, other insects, and grow plants for the butterflies.
-You will also tour the Cockrell Butterfly Center rainforest and Brown Hall of Entomology.
+On this exclusive tour led by Butterfly Center staff, you will visit the containment room and rooftop greenhouses–areas not open to the public–where staff cares for the Museum’s caterpillars, butterflies, other insects, and food plants for the butterflies.

 Eligible for CPE credit.